Sleepers have proper beds with washbasin. This is a 2-berth sleeper on City Night Line...

 Double sleepers, are they 1st or 2nd class?
 A 1st class ticket used to be necessary to travel in a 2-berth 'double' sleeper anywhere in Europe.
 But the rules have changed!
 On Germany's City Night Line sleeper trains (Paris-Munich, Paris-Berlin, Amsterdam-Prague, Amsterdam-Copenhagen, Berlin-Zurich etc.), only a 2nd class ticket or railpass is needed to travel in a 3-berth, 2-berth or even single-berth standard sleeper with washbasin.
 With City Night Line, a 1st class ticket is now only necessary if you want a 2-berth or 1-berth deluxe sleeper with private shower & toilet.
 In Austria, on international routes in much of eastern Europe and in much of Scandinavia, only a 2nd class ticket or railpass is now required to travel in a 2-bed double sleeper, including Munich-Budapest, Prague-Krakow, Budapest-Krakow, Budapest-Bucharest (unless you want a deluxe with shower & toilet) and Bucharest-Istanbul.
 A 1st class ticket or railpass is still required to travel in a 2-berth sleeper in Italy, Russia, Ukraine and domestic sleeper routes in Romania plus some other countries.
 A word of warning: Rail Europe still insist on issuing first class tickets with double sleepers regardless of which route you are booking.
 I suspect that their French-based reservation system cannot cope with the new different rule for double sleepers applying in much of central & eastern Europe.
 Challenge them to make sure the route you're booking isn't one where only a 2nd class ticket is now needed, or book through German railways (DB's UK office on 08718 80 80 66 or www.bahn.de) instead, as DB are fully up to speed on the new (or rather, quite a few years old now!) rules.

-Spanish Railways run special trainhotels on important national and international routes including Paris to Madrid, Paris to Barcelona, Madrid to Lisbon, Madrid to Vigo, Barcelona to Vigo, and Barcelona to Granada.
+Spanish Railways run special trainhotels on some national and international routes including Madrid to Lisbon, Irun & San Sebastian to Lisbon, Barcelona to Vigo, and Barcelona to Granada.

 These trainhotels use unique articulated Talgo coaches, with 4-berth compartments in tourist class (Turista), 1- & 2- berth compartments in 1st class (Preferente), and 1- & 2- berth Gran Clase rooms with private toilet & shower.
 There is also a restaurant & café-bar.
-See the London to Spain page for photos & info, or www.elipsos.com for an excellent virtual tour.
+See the London to Portugal page for photos & info.

-Note that with Gran Clase sleepers both within Spain and on the international Elipsos trainhotels Paris-Madrid, Paris-Barcelona, only whole compartments can be booked, you can't share with other passengers.
+Note that with Gran Clase sleepers, only whole compartments can be booked, you can't share with other passengers.
 However, berths in Turista & Preferente compartments can be booked individually in shared single-sex compartments.

 City Night Line: Double-deck sleeping-cars